-Vox is exploring the potential of the creative arts to spark the imaginations of all those involved in rehabilitation and reintegration.
+Vox is exploring the potential of the creative arts to spark the imaginations of all those involved in rehabilitation and reintegration in criminal justice.
 When working with individuals in the penal system, Vox’s activities help them to find ways to engage, developing their skills and motivation and abilities to work with others.
 When working with prisoners and their families together, Vox Liminis strengthens and renews the family relationships critical to children, parents and carers alike, helping to reducing reoffending.
 Vox also seeks to engage the wider community in playing its part in supporting ex-offender reintegration.

 All of this work is rooted in working together with people with convictions, their families, artists, criminal justice practitioners and other partners, building community and collaboration with perhaps unlikely collaborators.